 How to Purchase the Best Toothbrush for Braces

-You know what a toothbrush for braces is, as well as how to properly maintain your teeth with them.
-But do you know what the best toothbrush for braces is for you?
+You know what a toothbrush for braces is, as well as how to properly use it to brush your teeth.
+But do you know what the best toothbrush for braces is and which is best for you?

 There are three different types of bristles to choose from, ranging from soft to hard.
-Like what I mentioned, it's best to go for softer bristles as they may harm your enamel and gums, especially since you are wearing braces.
+Like I mentioned earlier, it's best to go for softer bristles since excessively hard bristles may harm your enamel and gums, especially considering that you are wearing braces.

 Shape and Size

-Since everyone has different mouth shapes and sizes, find out which suits best for YOU.
-Hold the toothbrush and check its grip, as well as the form of the brush head.
-You might have to try a few until you get the right one suitable for you.
+Since everyone has different mouth shapes and sizes, find out which toothbrush head size suits you best.
+It's different for everyone.
+Hold the toothbrush and check its grip, as well as the shape of the brush head.
+You might have to try a few until you get the one most suitable for you.

 Manual or Electric?

-While both of these toothbrushes do well in cleaning your teeth, they each have their pros and cons.
+While both of these toothbrushes perform well at cleaning your teeth, they each have their pros and cons.
 Manual toothbrushes are a more affordable choice and can efficiently clean out your whole mouth if used correctly.